stepleton/NeoWidEx/MANUAL.md

   http://www.bigmessowires.com/floppy-emu/)).
 - A Lisa 2 with ROM version H.

+NeoWidEx will run on a Lisa 2/5 (i.e. a Lisa 2 with a built-in external parallel port), but it will only be able to access drives attached to that port.
+Most NeoWidEx options will be unavailable unless that drive is a Widget.

+The [LisaEm](http://lisa.sunder.net) emulator will run NeoWidEx, although because LisaEm does not emulate a Widget, many options will be unavailable.

 #### Details

 **Floppy drive:** Ordinary realisations of NeoWidEx will be loaded into RAM